“I’ll be first!”

-Why children with PDA choose perfection as a form of control – and how to support them
+Why Children with PDA Choose Perfection as a Form of Control — and How to Support Them

 me

-You know, everyone makes mistakes.
-That's how we learn.
 (I show her my box of failed projects.)
 Look, this didn't work.
 And this didn't work.
 And that didn't work either.
 And this?
-This worked on the 5th try.
-More things failed for me than worked.
+This one worked on the fifth try.
+More things failed than succeeded for me.
 That's normal.
-At the beginning, almost nothing works right away.
+At first, almost nothing works right away.
 That's how it is for everyone.

 daughter